tiepdotme/blog-2/_posts/2020-07-14-prototypical-inheritance-in-javascript.markdown

 ### Gotcha with `for..in` loop

-`for..in` loop is used to iterate over properties of an object. **It loops over inherited properties as well!**
+`for..in` loop iterates over properties of an object but **it loops over inherited properties as well!**

 ```javascript
 let animal = {